scientifichackers/zproc/README.md

     Plus lot of documentation is blatantly copied from his documentation on requests

-P.S.
-ZProc is short for _Zero_ Process
+ZProc is short for [Zero](http://zguide.zeromq.org/page:all#The-Zen-of-Zero) Process.

 ---